Pistachio Tree, Pistacia : Planting and Care

 Difficulty

-The Pistachio or Pistacia in Latin, is a beautiful evergreen or deciduous bush known for the fruits it produces: pistachios, those nuts we snack on at aperitif time!
-While only one species yields edible pistachios, the true pistachio (pistacia vera), others prove highly ornamental.
-Though obtaining pistachios is challenging in our climate, the attractive foliage and decorative fruiting of the pistachio deserve our full attention, like the mastic tree which produces numerous small fruits that are as edible as they are decorative.
+The pistachio or Pistacia in Latin, is a beautiful evergreen or deciduous bush known for the fruits it produces: pistachios, those dried fruits we snack on during aperitifs!
+While only one species yields pistachios, the true pistachio (Pistacia vera), the others are highly ornamental.
+Although pistachios are hard to obtain in our climate, the lovely foliage and decorative fruiting of the pistachio bush deserve our full attention, like the mastic tree, which produces numerous small fruits that are as edible as they are decorative.

-Particularly suited to Mediterranean and oceanic climates, the pistachio isn’t difficult to cultivate once the right conditions are met.
-Although hardy, it’s best planted in coastal gardens spared from severe frosts, in light, well-draining, preferably alkaline soil.
-This bush is exceptionally well-adapted to drought and summer heat.
-It requires little maintenance and tolerates light pruning well, which helps maintain a bushy habit, making it suitable for hedges.
-Discover this dual-purpose fruit and ornamental tree!
+Particularly suited to Mediterranean and oceanic climates, the pistachio bush is not difficult to cultivate as long as the right conditions are met.
+Although hardy, it is best planted in coastal gardens spared from severe frosts, in light, well-draining, preferably alkaline soil.
+This bush is very well adapted to drought and summer heat.
+It requires little maintenance and tolerates light pruning well, which will help it remain bushy and suitable for hedging.
+Discover this tree, both fruitful and ornamental!

-Growing and caring for Pistachio tree, pistacia lentiscus, pistachio fruits, pistachio in garden
+Pistachio bush planting growing care, pistacia lentiscus, pistachio fruits, pistachio garden

 Pistacia lentiscus growing wild in the Mediterranean